 The NPT Review Conferences generally work by consensus.
 Sometimes they are able to reach agreement on key decisions and final documents – such as in 1995, 2000 and 2010, but other times they are unable to do so.
 In addition, the consensus practice can be used by nuclear-armed States to ‘water-down’ the nuclear disarmament proposals resulting in rather weak agreements.

-The 2017 UN conference to negotiate a nuclear prohibition treaty will operate by UN General Assembly rules, which will allow for a vote on the negotiated treaty.
-This can allow for the adoption of a strong treaty, but will most likely mean that it will only be adopted by non-nuclear States.
+The 2017 UN conference to negotiate a nuclear prohibition operated by UN General Assembly rules, which allowed for a vote on the negotiated treaty.
+This ensured that no country could block the adoption of the treaty.
+However, it also meant that the treaty was adopted without support of any nuclear-armed and allied states.

 The 2018 UNHLC will also operate on UN General Assembly rules, but could adopt a mixed approach with some decisions adopted by consensus and others by a vote.